Geotagged photograph

 A geotagged photograph is a photograph which is associated with a geographic position by geotagging.
 Usually this is done by assigning at least a latitude and longitude to the image, and optionally elevation, compass bearing and other fields may also be included.

 In theory, every part of a picture can be tied to a geographic location, but in the most typical application, only the position of the photographer is associated with the entire digital image.
 This has implications for search and retrieval.
 For example, photos of a mountain summit can be taken from different positions miles apart.
 To find all images of a particular summit in an image database, all photos taken within a reasonable distance must be considered.
 The point position of the photographer can in some cases include the bearing, the direction the camera was pointing, as well as the elevation and the dilution of precision (DOP).

 Methods

 There are a few methods of geotagging photographs, either automatic or manual.
 Automatic methods provide the easiest and most precise method of geotagging an image, providing that a good signal has been acquired at the time of taking the photo.

 Automatic using a built-in GPS

 Several manufacturers offer cameras with a built-in GPS receiver, but most cameras with this capability are camera phones, as camera manufacturers after initial experience in the market came to treat GPS cameras as a niche market.
-The 2008 Nikon P6000, for example, an early geotagging camera, was replaced in 2010 by the P7000 which lacked that feature.
+The 2008 Nikon Coolpix P6000, for example, an early geotagging camera, was replaced in 2010 by the P7000 which lacked that feature.
 Some models also include a compass to indicate the direction the camera was facing when the picture was taken.